 - Staff training – all of our staff receive appropriate training and awareness-raising on the challenges to society posed by slavery and human trafficking and Alderwood Capital’s commitment to the highest standards of ethical trading and the eradication of all forms of slavery.

-To further demonstrate our commitment to ethical trading principles and to ‘doing the right thing’ in our business activities, during 2021 Alderwood Capital will subscribe and sign-up to the United Nations’ Principles of Responsible Investing.
+To further demonstrate our commitment to ethical trading principles and to ‘doing the right thing’ in our business activities, Alderwood Capital is a signatory of the United Nations’ Principles of Responsible Investing.
+In addition, we have assessed and claim compliance with the CFA Institute Asset Manager Code of Professional Conduct.
+This claim has not been verified by CFA Institute.

-This Statement is made in connection with section 54(1) of the Modern Slavery Act 2015 and constitutes the voluntary slavery and human trafficking statement of Alderwood Capital for the financial year ending 31 December 2021.
-It was approved by each of the Management Committee of Alderwood Capital LLP and the Board of Directors of Alderwood Capital Services Limited on 5 March 2021, by the Partnership Committee of Alderwood Partners LLP on 29 April 2021, and signed on behalf of each of them by:
+This Statement is made in connection with section 54(1) of the Modern Slavery Act 2015 and constitutes the voluntary slavery and This Statement is made in connection with section 54(1) of the Modern Slavery Act 2015 and constitutes the voluntary slavery and human trafficking statement of Alderwood Capital for the financial year ending 31 December 2022.
+It was approved by each of the Management Committee of Alderwood Capital LLP on 23 March 2022, the Board of Directors of Alderwood Capital Services Limited on 19 April 2022, by the Partnership Committee of Alderwood Partners LLP on 28 April 2022, and signed on behalf of each of them by: